chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 {% include blog-lazy-image.html description="ID3 tag example" width="1500" height="917" src="/assets/images/posts/id3-tag-example.jpg" %}

- A tag is composed by an header and a series of frames.
+ A tag is composed of a header and a series of frames.
 The tag header has a size of 10 bytes contains the following information (for both v2 and v3):

  * ID3 tag file identifier, 3 bytes, usually represented as "ID3"